What is social media intelligence?

 - This is one of the most exciting stages in the social media intelligence gathering process – combining the systems you’ve set in place with analysis to find correlations between data sets, insights, and using those to make important decisions.

 - Here, your social media intelligence grows immensely.
 Instead of using it in a straightforward data manner where it’s isolated, you combine it with other data to do a multitude of things that can benefit your business.
-Think about the possibilities: you could predict inventory, determine customers’ opinions and tastes based on location, track valuable information, and determine customers’ conversations about your brand.
+Think about the possibilities: you could predict inventory, determine customers’ opinions and tastes based on location, track valuable information, and determine clusters of customers’ conversations about your brand.